chloelee767/dotfiles/README.md

 # Dotfiles

 This repo contains my dotfiles for several machines.
-The dotfiles are organised into multiple modules -- these are the top level folders such as shell, doom etc.
+The dotfiles are organised into multiple modules -- these are the top level folders such as `shell`, `doom` etc.
 On each machine, I opt-in to the subset of modules required.
 Some modules are independent, some are mutually exclusive, some are dependent on each other.